azanovivan02/JavaAsASecondLanguage/homework04/README.md

 Each node has several input **gates**, which allows it to accept different streams of records (this is used in join operations, for example).

-Each type of operator has its own implementation of Node (see [MapperNode](src/main/java/io/github/javaasasecondlanguage/homework01/nodes/MapperNode.java), [ReduceNode](src/main/java/io/github/javaasasecondlanguage/homework01/nodes/ReduceNode.java), [JoinNode](src/main/java/io/github/javaasasecondlanguage/homework01/nodes/JoinNode.java)).
+Each type of operator has its own implementation of Node:
+* [MapperNode](src/main/java/io/github/javaasasecondlanguage/homework01/nodes/MapperNode.java) skips terminal records.
+When a terminal record arrives, it is simply redirected to the next node without any processing.
+* [ReducerNode](src/main/java/io/github/javaasasecondlanguage/homework01/nodes/ReducerNode.java) does not skip terminal records.
+* [JoinerNode](src/main/java/io/github/javaasasecondlanguage/homework01/nodes/JoinerNode.java) accepts inputs from two gates (0 and 1).

 ![Node](pics/node.png)